turkeryilmaz/openairinterface5g/doc/episys/README_SL.md

 --sa --sl-mode 2 --rfsim --thread-pool -1,-1,-1,-1 \
 --rfsimulator.serveraddrsl <MACHINE 1 IP Address> --rfsimulator.serverportsl 4048
 ```
-Run `ping` command on the second terminal of Machine 2.
+Run `ping` command on a terminal in Machine 2.
+Note, oaitun_ue2 is the interface name of the Nearby UE.
+10.0.0.1 is the IP address of the SyncRef UE.

 ```
 ping -I oaitun_ue2 10.0.0.1
 ```